Chapter 1 - Sniper

 Raid nodded, and he knew the brother understood.
 It was hard returning to civilization and everyday life.
 Some days it just didn’t work.
 The club was fucking fantastic, but sometimes he just needed his space.

 “Let’s head out back and take a couple shots,” Raid suggested.
-Sniper nodded thinking that was a great idea.
+Sniper nodded, thinking that was a great idea.

-Sniper pushed through the clubhouse and headed for his room, nodding at the brothers he passed.
-Once he had his sniper bag slung over his shoulder, and he felt the weight of it his body relaxed.
+He pushed through the clubhouse and headed for his room, nodding at the brothers he passed.
+Once he had his sniper bag slung over his shoulder, and he felt the weight, his body relaxed.
 He caught up to Raid outside his room, and they headed for the range together.
 It took about ten minutes to set up and check his weapon before he was able to take his first shot.
 He lay on the hard ground, his rifle set comfortably on his shoulder as he waited for Raid.
 The brother had his laser rangefinder out, and he called coordinates and wind speeds to help Sniper line up his shot.
 Then he switched to his binoculars as Sniper made adjustments.

 “Send it,” Raid ordered.

-Sniper took a deep breath, and squeezed the trigger as he fired.
+Sniper took a deep breath and squeezed the trigger as he fired.
 “Call,” he ordered back.